Finite element method: Crystal plasticity finite element method (CPFEM)

-Crystal plasticity finite element method (CPFEM) is an advanced numerical tool developed by Franz Roters.
-Metals can be regarded as crystal aggregates and it behave anisotropy under deformation, for example, abnormal stress and strain localization.
-CPFEM based on slip (shear strain rate) can calculate dislocation, crystal orientation and other texture information to consider crystal anisotropy during the routine.
-Now it has been applied in the numerical study of material deformation, surface roughness, fractures and so on.
+The crystal plasticity finite element method (CPFEM) is an advanced numerical tool developed by Franz Roters.
+Metals can be regarded as crystal aggregates, which behave anisotropy under deformation, such as abnormal stress and strain localization.
+CPFEM, based on the slip (shear strain rate), can calculate dislocation, crystal orientation, and other texture information to consider crystal anisotropy during the routine.
+It has been applied in the numerical study of material deformation, surface roughness, fractures, etc.

 Virtual element method (VEM)

-The virtual element method (VEM), introduced by Beirão da Veiga et al. (2013) as an extension of mimetic finite difference (MFD) methods, is a generalisation of the standard finite element method for arbitrary element geometries.
+The virtual element method (VEM), introduced by Beirão da Veiga et al. (2013) as an extension of mimetic finite difference (MFD) methods, is a generalization of the standard finite element method for arbitrary element geometries.
 This allows admission of general polygons (or polyhedra in 3D) that are highly irregular and non-convex in shape.
-The name virtual derives from the fact that knowledge of the local shape function basis is not required, and is in fact never explicitly calculated.
+The name virtual derives from the fact that knowledge of the local shape function basis is not required and is, in fact, never explicitly calculated.

 Link with the gradient discretization method

 Some types of finite element methods (conforming, nonconforming, mixed finite element methods) are particular cases of the gradient discretization method (GDM).
-Hence the convergence properties of the GDM, which are established for a series of problems (linear and non-linear elliptic problems, linear, nonlinear, and degenerate parabolic problems), hold as well for these particular FEMs.
+Hence the convergence properties of the GDM, which are established for a series of problems (linear and nonlinear elliptic problems, linear, nonlinear, and degenerate parabolic problems), hold as well for these particular FEMs.